 But his life would soon take an abrupt and devastating turn.
 In April of 1994, the country of Rwanda would break out into one of the worst genocides in history, leaving over a million dead in its wake.
 Cruce and his family found themselves on the front lines… a broken road of burning cars and mangled corpses the only path between them and safety.
 With nothing but a Bible in their hands and a prayer in their hearts the family pushed through the chaos, escaping with their lives under a hail of gunfire.
 Slipping through roadblocks of machete wielding mobs and back roads through dark mountains, the family finally made it safely into the country of Burundi, and began building a new life for themselves in Kenya East Africa.
 But the images and memories from Rwanda would forever make a lasting imprint on the life and music of Cruce... and in time, music itself would become the only outlet to save him from the silent hurt that was slowly beginning to swell inside.

 At the age of sixteen his family returned to the States and for the first time in his life Cruce felt lost and out of place.
-The images of death that continued to tear at his mind were a burden no one could share, and he quickly found himself pulling away from the world around him.
-He launched himself into a vicious downward spiral of drugs, gangs and violence, and by the time he was eighteen was homeless and strung out on the streets of Southside Atlanta.
+The images of death that continued to tear at his mind were a burden no one could share and he quickly found himself pulling away from the world around him.
+He launched himself into a vicious downward spiral of drugs, jail, gangs, violence and struggle.
+Until by the age of eighteen he was homeless and strung out on the streets of Atlanta.
 It was there, on the roach ridden floors of a filthy crack-house he began writing what would become his first album; A cry from the deepest part of his soul, at the darkest place in his life to the God that had once delivered him from bloodshed of Rwanda.
 So he began the slow and arduous climb back up towards redemption.
 Within a year he was married with his first child, working full-time as a maintenance man, fighting to feed both his family and his undying dream for music.

-By 2012 his music was appearing in reality shows on television networks such as VH1 and he signed his first record deal with Average Joes Entertainment out of Nashville, and began featuring on albums such as The Lacs "190 Proof" and Bubba Sparxxx "Pain Management".
+In 2012 Crucifix inked his first record deal with Average Joes Entertainment and moved his life to Nashville.
+Began featuring on albums such as The Lacs "190 Proof" and Bubba Sparxxx "Pain Management".
 In January of 2013 Crucifix hit MTV for the first time with the visually stunning music video "Splinter", then went on to release his first full length film "Road To Chernobyl".
 A reality style documentary following him and three friends across the globe and into the radioactive Dead Zone of Chernobyl to shoot the music video "Chernobyl".
 In September of 2013 he left Average Joes and moved to Denver Colorado, forming his own record label Cruce Signati, independently releasing his third full length album "Acid Reign".
 Produced by the Multi-Platinum Phivestarr Productions, featuring Bubba Sparxxx, Nappy Roots, Sean P of Youngbloodz and Big Rube of the Dungeon Family.

 In an effort to top his cinematic work on "Splinter" he followed up with the music video for "The Dreamer", which remains one of his most popular songs to date.
 Going into 2014, Crucifix launched his first clothing line The Cruce Signati Collection, driving even deeper the branding of his new independent movement.
 In May of 2014 he appeared on the album "Abaddon" by Boondox from Psychopathic Records, dropping the music video "Don't Stop" and jumping on his first full nationwide tour, wrapping up the tour with his first performance at the 2014 Gathering of the Juggalos, appearing on all three stages.
 By Spring of 2015 he was running his second and third nationwide tours, touching the Billboard Charts Top 20 for the first time with the Moonshine Bandits album "Blacked Out", and The Lacs' "Outlaw In Me".
 Going forward Crucifix continues to raise the bar in the world of cross-genre music, with the same stunning quality, heartfelt lyrics and dynamic visual presence.